vttred/tips/README.md

-# Typescript switch for vtta-dndbeyond
+# vtta-didyouknow

+Displays small usage hints on Foundry start.

+All hints are created and voted upon by the community itself.
+You can [contribute by joining the VTTA Discord](https://discord.gg/yEyxJBH) and by voting or creating new hints.

+## Acknowledgements

-- Using NickEast's Foundry PC Types
-- Based on his Project Creator, too
+- Using NickEast's Foundry PC Types (amazing stuff) and gulp heavily inspired from his Project Creator, too
 - Includes ESlint and CSS Cleaning/minification